 I wrote my second novel, a circus romance, in college.
 This one was good enough, I thought, to publish.
 I sent it to Harlequin, where it was rejected, but I did get a full-page, personal rejection letter (which I still have) telling me what the editor liked and where I needed work.
 Rather than be encouraged by the personal attention, I stopped writing books for awhile, and followed life down a few unexpected paths.

 As I look back on my life, it's interesting to see where God's taken me, and where I took myself that God pulled me out of.
 I finally got back to writing, the dream of my heart.
 Since 1996, I've published numerous short stories, devotions and plays.
 I've also been active in church drama ministries, another passion of mine.
-My first novel, The Love of His Brother (November 2007, Five Star Publishers), was followed by The Pastor's Wife (February 2010, Abingdon Press).
-Two more books are scheduled from Abingdon, The Mother Road (April 2012) and A Wild Goose Chase Christmas (November 2012), book two in the new Quilts of Love series.
+My first novel, The Love of His Brother (November 2007, Five Star Publishers), was followed by The Pastor's Wife (February 2010, Abingdon Press), The Mother Road (April 2012, AP), A Wild Goose Chase Christmas (November 2012, AP), and Last Family Standing (September 2014, AP).